 Given that the system is proven to work, and that the threat continues to grow, we must continue to maintain our commitment to this vital element of our nation's defense.
 Congress must hold firm on funding allocated to build our inventory of ground-based interceptor missiles from 30 to 44 by the end of calendar year 2017 to pace the threat.

-Some in Congress have suggested that constructing a third GMD site, sometimes referred to as the “East Coast missile site,” should be a priority.
-In a perfect world of unlimited resources, this might be true; but the reality is that a decision to construct the new site would come with significant material development, sustainment and opportunity cost detrimental to other near-term priorities.
+Some in Congress have suggested that constructing a third GMD site, sometimes referred to as the "East Coast missile site," should be a priority.
+In a perfect world of unlimited resources, this might be true; but the reality is that a decision to construct the new site would come with significant material development, sustainment and opportunity cost detrimental to our other near-term priorities.

 It is imperative that we proceed sensibly — we simply cannot afford to invest precious resources in a third site at this time, while so many other critical needs exist first.